pkic/pkic.org/content/events/2025/pqc-conference-austin-us/_index.md

             locations:
               - plenary

-          - title: Making PQ signatures work in the WebPKI
+          - title: Making PQ Signatures work in the WebPKI
             description: |
               Post-quantum signatures are not easily deployable in the WebPKI.
 Using the signature algorithms recently standardized by NIST as drop-in replacements for existing classical algorithms on the Web would incur significant performance degradations, making this approach infeasible unless a cryptographically-relevant quantum computer (CRQCs) is imminent.
 There’s a real risk that post-quantum signatures do not see widespread adoption before CRQCs become a reality, unless we make changes to how signatures are used in the WebPKI.